ovspianist/quartz/content/Becoming the 3 Pct.md

 ---
-title: "Becoming the 3%"
+title: Becoming the 3 Pct
 tags:
-- "trading"
+- trading
 ---

 A series of articles on how to become the 3% of people who actually make consistent profit in the financial market.